 Giant dog breeds are basically extra large canines.
+Mastiffs and great danes are common examples of this dog group.
 In general, dog breeds that have typical healthy weights of over 100 pounds fall into to the giant dog breeds category.
 Despite their size, most of these extra large dogs are truly gentle giants.
 People who love giant dogs often cannot imagine having a "normal" size dog!

 The Pros and Cons of Giant Dogs

 Like any type of dog, giant dog breeds have their pros and cons.
 On the positive side, giant dogs are typically very gentle, affectionate and loyal.
 Many giant dogs will not have extremely high energy levels and will not need tons of exercise.
 In addition, many giant dog breeds are fairly easy to train.